sergeicu/e2/research-computing.md

 - [more info](http://websvc4.tch.harvard.edu:8090/display/RCK/Access+to+E2)

 Your e2 root directory has the following structure:
-- `/home/<username>` - the directory upon which you land when connecting to e2 is deceptively named in the same way as your home directory on CRL machine
+- `/home/<username>` - the directory upon which you land when connecting to e2 is deceptively named in the same way as your home directory on CRL filesystem
-- however this is a totally independent space
+- however this is a totally independent directory, which has no access to your CRL filesystem at all
 - this root directory has 50 Gb file limit
 - `/temp_work/<username>` - has 5TB file limit for _each_ user.
 However, _each_ file that is untouched for >30days will be automatically deleted.
 [more info](http://websvc4.tch.harvard.edu:8090/display/RCK/Usage+Guidelines)